sweetsoop/NovaTheSquirrel/README.md

 =======
 All code is available under the [GPL license version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) or later.

 Assets (graphics, levels, etc.) are available under [Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) therefore the game may not be sold without permission with these intact.
-Permission is not granted to use characters from this game in other games, however.
+Permission is not granted to use the character and design of Nova in anything else.
+Be aware that most of the characters with dialog are cameos of people I know, so they probably should not be used either.